tketcher/aws-well-architected-labs/content/Cost/100_Labs/100_5_Cost_Visualization/10_SP_RI_Coverage_FinLab.md

 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com

 ## Introduction
-This hands-on lab will guide you through how to report on your organization's Compute or EC2 Instance Savings Plan coverage.
-Savings Plan coverage measures what proportion of your total Compute spend and usage is covered by your Savings Plan commitment.
+This hands-on lab will guide you through how to report on your organization's EC2 Instance Savings Plan coverage.
+Savings Plan coverage measures what proportion of your total EC2-Instance spend and usage is covered by your Savings Plan commitment.

 ## What You Will Learn:
 - How to pull Cost Explorer Reports